LegoYoda112/moco/README.md

-# moco
+# moco framework
-Prototyping for a istributed Modular Control Framework.
+Prototyping for a distributed hardware + software Modular Control Framework for robotics applications.